danik4985/cesilc/README.md

 There are binaries and installation scripts for Linux and Shitdows in releases.
 On shitdows running the installation script should be enough.

-**Install scripts coming when I find a way to download file from gh releases**

 ## Syntax
 I was not able to find any official specifictions, so I had to go mainly by the wikipedia article.
 When it was first created, cesil was punched onto punch cards.
 This means that the syntax written in a text file on a computer must be modified a little.
 Here is what I did:
 - You are not forced to use columns